rdingwall/sqlmsbuildtasks/README.md

 SQL Server MS Build Tasks
 =========================

-A couple of extra MSBuild tasks for SQL Server scripting.
+A couple of handy MSBuild tasks for SQL Server scripting.
+Works with .NET 2.0+.

 ### Examples